isomerpages/moe-cjc/_news/2026/CJC Congratulates the Class of 2025.md

 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/NG_ZHI_KANG_JOSHUA_website.jpg">
 </div>
 <p>Joshua is a reflective and committed learner who consistently demonstrates
 a strong sense of commitment in his academic pursuits.
-He thrives on problem-solving and self-reflection, using challenges as opportunities for growth and improvement.
-His ability to articulate ideas clearly and thoughtfully, particularly in General Paper, has enabled him to develop effective communication skills and a nuanced understanding of diverse perspectives.
 His achievement of the JC1 Subject Prize Award for H2 Economics and the Edusave Merit Bursary attests to his dedication to academic excellence through consistent efforts to refine his capabilities.&nbsp;</p>
-<p>Apart from academic achievements, Joshua embarked on many vibrant and
-enriching opportunities for his holistic development.
-His active involvement in the Oratorical Society is reflected by his participation in the CJC Model United Nations 2025 as the Vice-Chairman of the World Health Organisation council, where he showcased his adaptability, leadership, and ability to navigate complex, unprecedented challenges with composure.</p>
+<p>His active involvement in the Oratorical Society is reflected by his participation
+in the CJC Model United Nations 2025 as the Vice-Chairman of the World Health Organisation council, where he showcased his adaptability, leadership, and ability to navigate complex, unprecedented challenges with composure.</p>
 <p>“I am grateful to my family for supporting me through my A-Level Journey
 such as driving me to school, cooking meals for me and helping me to destress through games.
 I am also glad to have made friends that are some of the